-Faculty and staff of the Illinois Online Network (ION) report to the ION Director.
-ION is housed within Continuing and Professional Education (CAPE).
+Faculty and staff of the ION Professional eLearning report to the Coordinator of Professional Programs.
+ION Professional eLearning is housed within the Continuing and Professional Education (CAPE) department.

 Dr. Terry Fencl